 Le paradoxe français

 As usual, the queue was longest at the travelling cheese stall, which takes up the entire length of a large van.
-An old woman spent several minutes selecting her cheeses and discussing their respective merits with the stallholder.
+An elderly lady spent several minutes selecting her cheeses and discussing their respective merits with the stallholder.
 Nobody was in a hurry.
 The other customers stood patiently, chatting good-humouredly and displaying the reverence that the French reserve for their favourite singers, bureaucracy and food.

-The French down here stuff themselves with confit de canard, potatoes fried in duck fat and large quantities of cheese and yet the death rate from heart disease is much lower than in northern Europe.
+The French down here consume quantities of confit de canard, potatoes fried in duck fat and large amounts of cheese, and yet the death rate from heart disease is much lower than in northern Europe.
 The locals live to a ripe old age.
 This is the paradoxe français.
 It appears that red wine is an effective antidote to the fatty diet.
 Not any old wine, though; Madiran is reputed to be the best for warding off heart disease.

 The natives might not die of heart disease, but they are not immune to other scourges.
 We discovered that the main causes of death in France are intestinal disorders and violence.
 We have not been able to find out what ‘violence’ consists of: crimes passionels or, more prosaically, road deaths?

 The medieval market hall is still used for its original purpose, except that no one measures out grain through the stone funnels any more.
 Its roof of fish scale slates supported by stone columns offers some protection against the weather, in both winter and summer.

 As I queued for vegetables under la halle, a man behind me was speaking Occitan, the common dialect of much of southwest France and first language of the old people round here.
 With its origins in Latin, it sounds like a cross between French and Spanish and has a musicality all its own.
 Combined with the rolling regional accent, it is completely unintelligible to outsiders.